iwcs2015/iwcs2015.github.io/content/articles/07-hackathon.rst

 .. :news_headline: Hackathon announcement

-We invite researchers, developers students and users of semantic NLP tools to participate at the Hackathon.
-The event will take place on **April 18th-19th** in London, UK.
+This year, IWCS will feature a **Computational Semantics Hackathon**, immediately after the main conference on **April 18th-19th**.

+We invite researchers, developers, students and users of semantic NLP tools to participate.
 The goal of the event is to provide an opportunity to discuss and develop tools that are used in Computational Semantics.
 Moreover, we also would like to attract anyone interested in data processing tools so they could contribute to open source projects represented at the event.

-Hackathon is organised by the computational linguistics lab at QMUL and sponsored by the `EPSRC`__ grant `EP/J002607/1`__.
+The hackathon is organised by the Computational Linguistics lab at QMUL and sponsored by the `EPSRC`__ grant `EP/J002607/1 -- Foundational Structures for Compositional Meaning`__.

 __ http://www.epsrc.ac.uk/
 __ http://gow.epsrc.ac.uk/NGBOViewGrant.aspx?GrantRef=EP/J002607/1